Infineon/sensor-xensiv-dps3xx/README.md

-# XENSIV DPS-310/368 Pressure Sensor
+# XENSIV™  DPS-310/368 Pressure Sensor

 ### Overview

-This library provides functions for interfacing with the XENSIV DPS-310/368 Barometric Pressure Sensors.
+This library provides functions for interfacing with the XENSIV™  DPS-310/368 Barometric Pressure Sensors.
 These are miniaturized digital barometric air pressure sensors with ultra-high precision (±2 cm) and a low current consumption, capable of measuring both pressure and temperature.
 The pressure sensor element is based on a capacitive sensing principle which guarantees high precision during temperature changes.
-This library can be setup to use the ModusToolbox HAL interface, or using user provided communication functions.
+This library can be setup to use the ModusToolbox™ HAL interface, or using user provided communication functions.

 Sensor Website: https://www.infineon.com/cms/en/product/sensor/pressure-sensors/pressure-sensors-for-iot/